docsforadobe/after-effects-scripting-guide/docs/application.rst

 ``app.version``

 .. note::
-   This functionality was added in After Effects 12.0
+   This functionality was added in After Effects 12.0 (CC)

 **Description**